A complete guide of truck tyre selection: what are different types of truck tyres

 When it comes to replacing truck tires, one important factor to consider is the thread depth.
 The thread depth of a tire is crucial for maintaining traction and ensuring safety on the road.

-The general rule of thumb is that truck tires should be replaced when the thread depth reaches 4/32 of an inch.
+The general rule of thumb is that truck tires should be replaced when the tread depth reaches 4/32 of an inch.
 This is the minimum depth recommended by most experts to ensure optimal performance and safety.

 When the tire tread depth falls below 4/32 inches, the tire's traction and water evacuation capabilities significantly decrease, increasing the risk of skidding on wet or slippery roads.
 Additionally, insufficient tread depth can affect tire wear resistance, shortening the tire's lifespan.